weecology/forecasting-course/content/en/docs/R-time-series-modeling/r_tutorial.md

 For each of these components, we have to tell the model how many time steps in the past do we think influence our observed time point.
 In this context, we often talk about the 'order' of the process.
 A first order AR process, A second order MA process, which is just another ways of saying how many lags we want to fit.
 A lag of 1 is a 1st order process.
 When we specify an ARIMA model with the orders we want it to fit, we can specify 0 for those aspects of the model we don't want

-So let's start by thinking about how many time steps in the past we may want to fit foro ur NDVI data.
+We need to start by thinking about how many time steps in the past we may want to fit for our NDVI data, and whether we want to use an AR or an MA model
 From our adventures in autocorrelation last week, we know that the acf and pacf plots can give us some insights there:

 So, let's remind ourselves of what that autocorrelation structure looks like for NDVI.